r-andy79/issue-tracker-project/README.md

 # Issue Tracker Application
 ## 4th Milestone Project - Full Stack Frameworks with Django - Code Institute

+### Important notes

+**In order for Stripe payments to work on your local machine you need to register at stripe.com and obtain API test secret key and set it as TRACKER_STRIPE_API_KEY in your system environment variables**

+**Please do NOT enter your valid card details**

 ### Table of contents
 - [Overview](#overview)
 - [UX](#ux)